harshalsp0011/utility-billing-docs/_sources/index.md

 ## About the Project

 This system uses a **3-step pipeline** and LLM technology to:
+- Extracts text from utility bill PDF and stores it in a database
 - Extract text from utility tariff PDF documents (page-by-page)
 - Group tariffs by Service Classification (SC1, SC2, SC3, etc.)
 - Extract billing logic using OpenAI GPT-4o-mini